Genomon-Project/paplot-doc/quick_start.rst

     └ index.html             <--- Open this file in a web browser.

-| When you open index.html file in a web browser, you will find the following reports.
+| Open `index.html` file in a web browser, and you will find the following reports.
 |

 | **QC Report**